raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

 Add a `when this sprite clicked`{:class="block3events"} block to your **Eyeball** sprite.

-Can you work out what code block you would put underneath to change your sprite's eye colour when you click on them?
+Can you work out what code block you would put underneath to change your sprite's eye colour when you click on the **Eyeball** sprite?

 --- collapse ---

 ---
-title: Change graphic effects when clicked
+title: Change graphic effects when the sprite is clicked
 ---

 ```blocks3